Why the Hawaii Tropical Bioreserve & Garden is a Must-See in Hilo

 Along with the intentional preservation of the land, you can experience a true tropical rainforest.
 Don’t forget to look up into the canopy overhead, which is an important ecosystem itself.

 The entire trail through the gardens is 1.25 miles in length.
 But you will hardly notice as your eyes are drawn into the natural wonders around you.
+The trail offers a decent amount of walking, so be prepared for some light exercise.

 Honest Hawaii Tropical Bioreserve & Garden Review